revolist/revogrid-docs/guide/jsx.template.md

 # JSX/TSX - Custom content render

-It is called JSX, and it is a syntax extension to JavaScript.
+It is called JSX (TSX if you use Typescript), and it is a syntax extension to JavaScript.
 We strongly recommend to use it during template rendering.
 It'll simplify your life a lot.

 Probably you always associated it with React, but it's not.
 It is just a way to render things.